 From Art Deco spires to Beaux-Arts behemoths and Modernist towers, New York City landmarks abound in Midtown East.
-Here are some of our favorites that will guarantee more likes and followers.
+Here are some of our favorites for you to check out this Archtober, October 1 – 31, 2019.

 Grand Central Terminal

 This railway terminal has been a New York icon since it opened in 1903.
 And while you could easily spend a whole afternoon at the station, busy Instagrammers should focus on a few things.
 First, the exposed lightbulbs.
 The station’s designers left the bulbs uncovered to play up how they were using the new technology.
 Also photo-worthy are the astronomical ceiling and four-faced brass clock (valued between $10-20 million by Sotheby’s and Christie’s) in the main concourse, as well as the Guastavino tile ceiling outside the Grand Central Oyster Bar on the lower level.

 Briefly the tallest building in the world, the Chrysler Building is a beloved New York City landmark built in 1930.
 And while the Chrysler Building may have been surpassed in height by the Empire State Building a year later, no New York skyscraper has ever outmatched its Art Deco splendor.
 The building’s terraced crown is one of the most recognizable (and photographed) in New York.

 Based on designs by iconic architects Le Corbusier and Oscar Niemeyer, the United Nations Headquarters was completed in 1952 in the modernist International Style.
 Guided tours of the complex are the best way to experience the modernist New York City landmark, both outside and inside.